nvs-vocabs/R15/README.md

 # R15
-Argo trajectory measurement code identifiers Measurement code IDs used in Argo trajectory NetCDF files
+Argo trajectory measurement code identifiers Measurement code IDs used in Argo trajectory NetCDF files.

 This vocabulary is available from: